-I didn’t know much about the city, I didn’t know many people who visited Timisoara.
+I didn’t know much about the city, I didn’t know many people who visited it, I didn’t know what are the things to do in Timisoara.
 Yet when planning my Interrail trip to Romania and Bulgaria I’ve decided to go a little bit around and visit Timisoara too.
 Turned out to be the best decision ever!

 Timisoara happens to be a wonderful place for a city break and had everything I enjoy.
 Even if I’ve spent only 1.5 day there Timisoara almost immediately got into my very elite list of 10 favorite cities.
 I was leaving the city with a heavy heart, promising myself to return there when I have a chance.
 And one day I will!

 It’s really hard to put in words why I enjoyed visiting Timisoara so much.
 It was just a combination of these small things and lively vibe that made me click with the city.
-I even dare to say it was my favorite place in Romania (not that I’ve seen that many, only Bucharest and Transylvania) and I was really surprised why it wasn’t so popular with tourists!
+I even dare to say it was my favorite place in Romania (not that I’ve seen that many, only Bucharest, Sibiu, Brasov, Sighisoara, Oradea, Sinaia, Bran, Rasnov and Cluj Napoca) and I was really surprised why it wasn’t so popular with tourists!

-Here is the list of reasons why I enjoyed the city and why you should visit Timisoara, Romania too!
+Here is the list of reasons why I enjoyed the city (or ideas of what to do in Timisoara)!

 Table of contents